Side reins: Uses of the side rein

 Elasticized side reins are often used with training young horses prior to being ridden.
 They help accustom a horse to the feel of pressure on the bit, and reward the horse when it gives or flexes to bit pressure.
 Solid side reins are usually used for more advanced horses.
 They give the horse something to take contact with, encourage balance and correct head carriage, help a horse develop self-carriage, and help stop a horse from over-bending in the neck.

+Side reins are also used with in-hand showing.

 Adjustment of the side rein

 Side reins may be attached from the bit rings to the surcingle rings, or from the bit to the buckles of the girth of an English saddle or cinch rings of a western saddle.

 Side reins are adjusted longer for less-experienced horses, and gradually shortened and raised higher (from point of shoulder up to the point of hip) as a horse becomes better trained.
 Side reins should never be so short that the horse's head is pulled behind the vertical.
 For green horses, the side reins should be adjusted so that the horse's head is approximately 4 inches in front of the vertical and the side reins are attached at a point level with the point of the shoulder.

 As the horse becomes more advanced and more physically developed, the side reins may be shortened so the head is nearly vertical to the ground.
 Side reins should not pull the horse in—they do not create collection.
 Rather, a properly longed horse will collect himself, and the shorter side reins will be the correct length for him to keep a contact with the bit.
 Short side reins should not be used for long periods of time.

 Side reins should usually be adjusted so they are the same length on each side, though in some cases, the inside rein may be slightly shorter, particularly with a horse that has previously been allowed to develop the habit of arcing its body away from the circle.
 It is considered correct to fasten the outside rein before the inside rein, similarly to the idea that a rider would take up outside contact before inside rein contact.
 It is best to make sure that both side reins are adjusted before attaching them to the bit, as it can be irritating to the horse to stand with one side rein attached while the handler is adjusting the other.

 Improper adjustment of side reins can cause a horse to go behind the bit, spoil the horse's training, and even cause the horse to feel trapped, leading to rearing and the possibility that the horse will flip over.